kayjtea/yeoman-angular-haml/README.md

 * brew
 * nodejs
 * chrome
-* ruby -- uses the haml gem at compile time
+* ruby -- uses the haml gem at compile time, and also compass

 ## Installation